-In the CCWG-Accountability's view, "critical matters" are those that define the corporation's scope and Mission, the requirements of the IANA Stewardship Transition, and the core accountability tools the community requires.
+In the CCWG-Accountability's view, "critical matters" are those that define the corporation's scope and Mission, the requirements of the IANA stewardship transition, and the core accountability tools the community requires.
 Accordingly, the following would be Fundamental Bylaws in the first instance:

-- 1. The Mission / Commitments / Core Values: - 2.
-The framework for the Independent Review Process; - 3.
+- 1. The Mission / Commitments / Core Values; - 2.
+The framework for the Independent Review process; - 3.
 The manner in which Fundamental Bylaws can be amended; - 4.
-The powers set out in Section 5.B of this report; - 5.
-The IANA Function Review and the Separation Process required by the CWG-Stewardship's proposal; - 6.
-The Post-Transition IANA governance and Customer Standing Committee structures, also required by the CWG-Stewardship's proposal.
+The powers set out in Section 5 of this report; - 5.
+The IANA Function Review required by the CWG-Stewardship's proposal; - 6.
+The Customer Standing Committee structures required by the CWG-Stewardship's proposal.